eic/drich-dev/doc/material_tables.md

 ## Airgap
 - using common `AirOptical`
 - no effect switching to `C2F6` (which disables it)
-- no changes
+- no extrapolation

 ## Acrylic Filter
 ### Material
 - using (adjustable) cutoff of 300 nm
 - no effect switching to `C2F6` (which disables it)
-- no changes
+- no extrapolation
 ### Surface
 - [ ] **TODO**